softprops/np/README.md

 ## Requirements

 - Simple Build Tool
-- The buring desire to start your projects quickly
+- The burning desire to start your projects quickly

 ## Installation

 In most cases a global installation will make the most sense as the target usage for this plugin is the creation of new projects

-### for sbt 0.12 of lower
+### For sbt 0.12 or lower

 For global installation, if you have a `~/.sbt` directory created, in a `~/.sbt/plugins/build.sbt` file add the following